vasaantk/bin/README.md

 # bin

 Mostly scripts for astronomy.
-Details for each script are provided in the file.
+Details for each script should be provided in the file itself.